connorjohnlind/strava-dashboard/README.md

 #### Front-end

-* The `Demo` component hierarchy is a bit inconsistent in the way that Strava data is passed to components.
-For the `Calendar`, the demo data is passed in as a prop (`activities`), and the `Calendar` handles all component renders accordingly.
-The `Totals` component, however, is connected to Redux at nearly every step in the hierarchy (`Totals`, `PieChart`, `Graph`).
-The reason this decision was made was because of the difficulty with utilizing the string-based data structure of getStats (mentioned above), which made passing in data as props a bit bloated.
-In my opinion, an optimal refactor would include rewriting the getStats response to a more convenient data structure in Redux, and passing along the key pieces of data (maximums, distance, and counts by sport and range) in as props throughout the `Totals` component hierarchy.
+* An optimal refactor would include rewriting the getStats response to a more convenient data structure in Redux to be used throughout the app, and passing along the key pieces of data (maximums, distance, and counts by sport and range) in as props throughout the `Totals` component hierarchy.

 #### Back-end